-Employee Travel Plan
+Travel Plan

-- 2.13.
-The Alton Towers Resort currently operates an Employee Travel Plan for all employees.
-The plan encourages all team members to reduce their dependence on the private vehicle by promoting the following policies:
+- 2.14.
+The Alton Towers Resort currently operates an Employee and Hotel Guest Travel Plan, updated June 2017.
+The plan encourages all team members and hotel guests to reduce their dependence on the private vehicle by promoting the following policies:

 - Car sharing

 - Utilising public transport

 - Cycling

 - Varying travel times to the site

 - Working from home if practical

 - Using IT to virtually attend meetings rather than travel to them

-- 2.14.
-The existing Travel Plan was approved by the District and Borough Councils in 2014 and is currently being promoted to encourage these principles.
+2.15.
+The existing Travel Plan was approved by the District and Borough Councils in 2017 and is currently being promoted to encourage these principles.
 Any new employees are advised of the Travel Plan and its initiatives.